 A: Students must attend all 5 sessions to receive the Certification of Completion.

-Q: Can parents stay for the talks?
+Q: Can parents listen to the presentations on Zoom?

 A: Yes, parents may listen to the presentations, provided that they complete a Photo/Video Release form.
 The icebreaker activities in breakout rooms will be for students and SISTEM staff only to encourage networking among students.

 Q: If I apply to SISTEM with an emphasis in Bachelor’s degrees, am I also applying to SISTEM with an emphasis in Associate degrees?

 A: No, you must indicate in the application if you want to apply to one or both.
 If applying for both, be sure to explain your interest in each of the programs.
 Acceptance in one program does not guarantee acceptance into the other program.